|

 - State why

-centripetal acceleration is not constant.
+centripetal acceleration is not actually constant.

 - Calculate period